 Some leases of office buildings contain extension or cancellation options exercisable by the Group before the end of the non-cancellable contract period.
 These leases are negotiated and monitored by local management, and accordingly, contain a wide range of different terms and conditions.
 The extension options held are exercisable only by the Group and not by the lessors.
-In which lease is not reasonably certain to use an optional extended lease term, payments associated with the optional period are not included within lease liabilities.
+When the lessee is not reasonably certain to use an optional extended lease term, payments associated with the optional period will not be included within lease liabilities.